crowbar/crowbar/BUILD.md

     * libxml-ruby
     * xml-simple
     * kwalify
+    * bundler
+    * builder

   * rpm and dpkg

     The build process needs to be able to introspect on package dependencies for the packages it will windo up staging on the final generated ISO.

   * rpm2cpio

     The Sledgehammer build process downloads raw RPM files to build the Sledgehammer system discovery component.
 It needs rpm2cpio to create its initial chroot to bootstrap its build process.

   * cpio

     We need to extract the cpio files that rpm2cpio creates, so we have to have cpio as well.

   * createrepo

     If the Sledgehapper and Crowbar build processes need o create a yum or zypper archive, they use createrepo to do this.

   * cabextract

     The dell\_bios barclamp needs to extract its configuration from a .cab file downloaded off of ftp.dell.com so that it can find the latest firmware components for PowerEdge R series hardware.

+  * erlang

+    The BDD test suite that the Crowbar unit test framework is written in requires Erlang.

   * Sudo to root privileges for the following commands:
     * /bin/mount, /bin/umount
       We have to be able to mount and umount the Ubuntu .iso image, as well as